 The financial statements are prepared ont he basis that the municipality is a going concern and that the Makana municipality haas neither the intention nor the need to liquidate or curtail materially the scale of the municipality.
 The external auditors are responsible for independently reviewing and reporting on the municipality's financial statements.

-The financial statements which have been prepared on the going-concern basis, were signed on the municipality's behalf by:
+ls MJ Meiring cting Municipal Manager ne financial statements which have been prepared on the going-concern basis, were signed on the municipality's behalf by sponsible for independently reviewing and reporting on the municipality's infancial statements.